nomadrain/simple_msisdn_python/README.md

 # Lightweight MSISDN representation as a Python class and fake MSISDN generator

+## SimpleMSISDN
-This library was started as apart of testing CDR (Call Detail Record) files generation and later I decided to make a separate repository for the MSISDNS only.
+This package was started as apart of testing CDR (Call Detail Record) files generation and later I decided to make a separate repository for the MSISDNS only.
-The repository also includes Fake MSISDN generator class which is of general purpose and configurable with the parameters passed to the constructor.

-## FakeMSISDNGenerator
-The class is for creating the simulation data in various test cases

-**Fake MSISDN** generator imports national destination codes from the **ua_ndc** module which contains two lists for the valid Ukrainian landline and mobile ndcs gathered from Wikipedia.
-To replace it with different references just prepare another destination codes module and replace the import in fake_msisdn_generator module.
- Currently I am not going to cover all the countries' destination codes.
- If you want to include anything for extension into this repo please send me a note (nomadrain@gmail.com)

 Use it in Python code like below:
 ```